kezacindy/CareConnectApp-main/CareConnectApp-main/README.md

    ```

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Conclusion
-TeleMed aims to streamline healthcare processes by providing a user-friendly interface for managing appointments and medical records.
+CareConnect aims to streamline healthcare processes by providing a user-friendly interface for managing appointments and medical records.
 The application is designed to enhance patient engagement and improve the overall healthcare experience.